-The Air Conditioning and Refrigeration course will introduce students to the basics of heat pumps, the safe handling of refrigerant gases, gauge testing, gas reclamation, and preventative maintenance procedures.
+The Air Conditioning and Refrigeration course will introduce students to the basics of heat pump, the safe handling of refrigerant gases, gauges testing, gas reclamation, and preventative maintenance procedures.

-Ag & Commercial Equipment Maintenance
+Ag and Commercial Equipment Maintenance

-Ag and commercial maintenance will teach students how to maintain agricultural and commercial heavy duty equipment.
-Things from oil changes, hydraulic repair, heavy duty electrical starting systems and general maintenance will be covered at first.
+Ag and Commercial Maintenance will teach students how to maintain agricultural and commercial heavy duty equipment.
+Things from oil changes, hydraulic repair, heavy duty electrical starting systems and general maintenance will be covered.
 Then a more in-depth coverage of heavy duty track systems, final drives and PTOs will be covered.